Columbus, Ohio: Geography

 The confluence of the Scioto and Olentangy rivers is just northwest of Downtown Columbus.
 Several smaller tributaries course through the Columbus metropolitan area, including Alum Creek, Big Walnut Creek and Darby Creek.
 Columbus is considered to have relatively flat topography thanks to a large glacier that covered most of Ohio during the Wisconsin Ice Age.
 However, there are sizable differences in elevation through the area, with the high point of Franklin County being 1132 ft above sea level near New Albany, and the low point being 670 ft where the Scioto River leaves the county near Lockbourne.

-Numerous ravines near the rivers and creeks also add variety to the landscape.
+Several ravines near the rivers and creeks also add variety to the landscape.
 Tributaries to Alum Creek and the Olentangy River cut through shale, while tributaries to the Scioto River cut through limestone.
 The numerous rivers and streams beside low-lying areas in Central Ohio contribute to a history of flooding in the region; the most significant was the Great Flood of 1913 in Columbus, Ohio.

 The city has a total area of 223.11 sqmi, of which 217.17 sqmi is land and 5.94 sqmi is water.
-Columbus currently has the largest land area of any Ohio city; this is due to Jim Rhodes's tactic to annex suburbs while serving as mayor.
+Columbus has the largest land area of any Ohio city; this is due to Jim Rhodes's tactic to annex suburbs while serving as mayor.
 As surrounding communities grew or were constructed, they came to require access to waterlines, which was under the sole control of the municipal water system.
 Rhodes told these communities that if they wanted water, they would have to submit to assimilation into Columbus.

 Neighborhoods

-Columbus has a wide diversity of neighborhoods with different characters, and is thus sometimes known as a "city of neighborhoods."
+Columbus has a wide diversity of neighborhoods with different characters, and is thus sometimes known as a "city of neighborhoods".
 Some of the most prominent neighborhoods include the Arena District, the Brewery District, Clintonville, Franklinton, German Village, The Short North and Victorian Village.